crosswalk-project/crosswalk-website/public/documentation/samples/demoexpress.md

 # DemoExpress

 **DemoExpress** is a set of samples that show the Crosswalk Project advantage by having comprehensive API support: W3C standard APIs, embedded APIs, Cordova APIs and web runtime features.
-It includes popular web samples from Android, Linux and etc.
+It includes popular web samples for Android and Linux.

 <img class='sample-thumb' src='/assets/sampapp-icon-demoexpress.png'>